A chilly night in street is the price of a glimpse of royal newlyweds

 Breaking News Emails

-Four miles of bunting decorated the town and royal fans staked out spaces along the processional route days before the ceremony to ensure a good view.
+Four miles of bunting decorated the town and some royal fans staked out spaces along the processional route days before the ceremony at St. George's Chapel at Windsor Castle to ensure a good view.

 By 6:30 a.m.
 (1:30 a.m.
 ET), the sidewalk nearest to castle was becoming unpassable as good-natured crowds tried to get as close as possible to the wedding venue.